local-minima-lab/expops-docs/docs/web-ui/local-ui.md

 ### No Projects/Runs Visible

 - Ensure you've run pipelines with a remote KV backend
-- Check that `model.parameters.cache.backend` is configured
+- Check that `experiment.parameters.cache.backend` is configured
-- Verify credentials are set up (e.g., `keys/firestore.json`)
+- Verify credentials are set up (e.g., `firestore.json` in project root)

 ### Charts Not Displaying